joebrock666/joebrock666/README.md

 # Junior Frontend Developer

-Hi, I am junior frontend developer from Russia.
-I like web-development and I've gotta admit that I am in love with  JavaScript.
+:octocat:  Hi, I am junior frontend developer from Russia.
+I like web-development and I'm in love with JavaScript.

 ## My Skills: